-Independence: Reference data/ master data/ golden records should be governed, maintained, and published in representational formats that do not put unnecessary constraints on their use (which is difficult to foresee in a dynamic and rapidly changing world), preferably using open standards and protocols.

-- Flexibility: Graph models are less rigid than more traditional scheme-based methods, allowing virtually costless extensions to data models when new information becomes available. - Identifiability and merging: Representing reference data as knowledge graphs make from mimicking human ways of storing and processing information.
-Graphs help to achieve exactly that.
+- Independence: Reference data/ master data/ golden records should be governed, - maintained, and published in representational formats that do not put unnecessary constraints on their use (which is difficult to foresee in a dynamic and rapidly changing world), preferably using open standards and protocols. - Flexibility: Graph models are less rigid than more traditional scheme-based methods, allowing virtually costless extensions to data models when new information becomes available. - Identifiability and merging: Representing reference data as knowledge graphs make them easily merged and aligned with other datasets which are based on knowledge graphs, due to their identifiable and reusable object representations on a global scale.